Dr Dimitrios Tsivrikos

 To compete, small businesses must become as productive as possible and explore every tool at their disposal.

 As behavioural scientists, we study how humans interact with other beings and the environment.
-From our work in the field of behavioural science, we have come across many psychological ideas, theories, and advice which can be applied to business settings.
+From our work in the field of behavioural science, we have come across many psychological ideas, theories, and plenty of advice which can be applied to business settings for better ways of working.
 To our surprise, many enterprises aren’t aware of this field of research despite the benefits it can bring.
 So, this field is ideal for helping small businesses understand their customers, their employees, and the market they operate in.
 It can identify the things that are holding your business back, and provide scientifically verified advice on how to implement the latest productivity tools.

 Keep reading to find out how your business can benefit from the science of productivity.